AnimaApp/docs/src/v3/adobe-xd/prototype/links.md

 Anima also includes:
 - **External Links** - A link to an external website
-- **Anchor Links** - A type of link that directs the user to a specific section of the same artboard (webpage).
+- **Scroll To Links** - A type of link that directs the user to a specific section of the same artboard (webpage).

 ## Adobe XD Links